 To do this, clubroot needs to be managed through an integrated approach.
 In any field, clubroot management will be effective in minimizing the spread and severity of clubroot.

 Further clubroot management strategies are advisable when spore levels are high or when you feel a higher level of caution is warranted.

-- field where clubroot has not been confirmed: rough clean equipment before leaving each field
+- in fields where clubroot has not been confirmed: rough clean equipment to remove soil before leaving each field

-- field where clubroot has been confirmed: completely remove all soil and sanitize equipment before leaving
+- in fields where clubroot has been confirmed: completely remove all soil and sanitize equipment before leaving each field

-- clubroot positive fields have separate entrance and exit, with a grass patch at the exit for equipment cleaning
+- ensure clubroot-positive fields have separate entrance and exit, with a grass patch at the exit for equipment cleaning

 - seed clubroot infested areas to a sod-forming grass

 - if patch is small, consider pulling and disposing of infected plants

 - treat clubroot infested area with lime to increase pH